MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/profiler/profiler-overview.md

 - **Memory trigger**: Starts Profiler when memory usage is above 80 percent.

 Each of these triggers can be [configured, enabled, or disabled](./profiler-settings.md#trigger-settings).

+## Code Optimizations

+By enabling the .NET Profiler on your application, you can also use [Code Optimizations](../insights/code-optimizations.md) to identify bottlenecks and optimize your code.

 ## Sampling rate and overhead